inspireui-team/support/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**We are looking for any contribution to improve the product features and quality, please let us know.**
-A clear and concise description of what the problem is.
+A clear and concise description of what the idea is.
 Ex.
-I'm always frustrated when [...]
+I would love to have this feature [...]

 **Mandatory Info (please complete the following information):**
  - Product: [e.g. Mstore, ListApp]